staggartcreations/UnityTerrainLayerSampler/README.md

 ## Usage instructions
 - Add the `TerrainLayerComponent` to your terrain(s)
-- See the `Example/TerrainLayerSampler` script for further details.

-*A `TerrainLayerData` asset will automatically be added, and will be save with the scene.
+*A `TerrainLayerData` asset will automatically be created, and will be saved on the component with the scene.
 You can however choose to use a ScriptableObject that is saved on disk.
-In order to do so, right-click in the Project window and choose `Create/TerrainLayerData`.*
+In order to do so, right-click in the Project window and choose `Create/TerrainLayerData` and assign it.
+The context menu on the component has a "Bake" option.*

-*Note that a single 256px splatmap can already take up ~5mb of disk space*

-- A reference to a `TerrainLayerData` is always required to sample data.
-It always belongs to a specific terrain and is referenced on the `TerrainLayerComponent` component.
+- See the `Example/TerrainLayerSampler` script for further practical details.

+**Scripting Workflow**
+- Find a reference to the terrain you are on (either through Raycasting, or a custom look-up method).
+This is likely needed anyway (eg. checking if feet are grounded).
+- Once found, the `TerrainLayerComponent` can be fetched through GetComponent, and its `data` field can be accessed.
+- Finally, the `data.Sample(Vector3 position, bool interpolated)` function can be called, which returns a `float[]` array.
+Each array element corresponds to a layer on the terrain (in the same order as they are added to it).
+The float values represent the strength a layer at the given position (always between 0 and 1).